Summer Science Research Program

 Are there any exceptions to the applicant eligibility?

-No. All applicants must currently be in their sophomore (10th grade) or junior year (11th grade) of high school at the time of applying; must be US citizens and/or permanent residents; and must be at least 15 years of age by the start of the program.
+No. Students must be US citizens and/or permanent residents; and must be at least 15 years of age by the start of the program.
+No exceptions.

 How do I apply?